ZanSara/zansara.github.io/content/posts/2025-05-21-vibecoding.md

 # The backup option: Claude Code

 I've heard many times that the best LLMs for vibecoding belong to the [Claude](https://www.anthropic.com/claude) family.
 On top of that, there's a cool TUI utility called [Claude Code](https://www.anthropic.com/claude-code) that allows you to vibecode from the terminal, no IDE required.
+It uses [Claude 3.7 Sonnet](https://www.anthropic.com/claude/sonnet) under the hood, so the expectations are high.

 Time to give it a try.